 #1 – Certificates of Deposit (CDs)

 Certificate of deposits is available from three months to seven years.
 Longer the tenure longer is the interest rate.
 Shorter the duration less is the interest rate.
 Certificate of deposits can be availed from the bank.
-Certificate of deposit is one of the safest investment or saving.
+A certificate of deposit is one of the safest investments or savings.

 #2 – Short Term Mutual Funds